School systems around the world debate new closures as omicron spreads

 “We have an already stretched education system, a global learning crisis,” said Robert Jenkins, global director of education for UNICEF, the United Nations’ children’s agency, which tracks school closures.
 “With the impact of omicron and it affecting teachers, we see that that’s constraining the possibility of keeping schools open.”

-Around 300 million students worldwide live in countries with full or partial school closures, according to UNESCO.
+About 300 million students worldwide live in countries with full or partial school closures, according to UNESCO.
 While that number is down significantly since the start of the pandemic — and many governments are trying to keep children in schools — the number of students affected by closures has risen from a low point in October and November, according to Sobhi Tawil, director of future learning and innovation at UNESCO.

 UNESCO and UNICEF have called for schools to remain open, arguing that another round of widespread closures would be “disastrous” for children.